Vua tiếng Việt: Reception

 Thanks to the novel content about the language, along with the combination of entertainment and knowledge of Vietnamese, King of Vietnamese is a program that creates attraction for the audience.
 In the program, players have to overcome questions related to Vietnamese grammar and words, and at the same time are challenged to react quickly.
 Many topics in the program, especially combining words into words, were widely shared and enthusiastically responded by many netizens.
 Many comments from the audience said that the richness and diversity of Vietnamese made them scratch their heads and solve puzzles.

-According to Kantar Media's statistics based on the viewership rate measured in 4 major cities, Ha Noi, Ho Chi Minh City, Da Nang and Can Tho, the show is listed in the top 10 watched TV shows in September 2021, October 2021, November 2021, and December 2021.
+According to Kantar Media's statistics based on the viewership rate measured in 4 major cities, Hanoi, Ho Chi Minh City, Da Nang and Can Tho, the show is listed in the top 10 watched TV shows in September 2021, October 2021, November 2021, and December 2021.
 Many viewers have also signed up to join the program to try their hand at Vietnamese, which proves the show's great appeal to television audiences.